Your organization can start your Refugee Ministry by…

 STVCC provides new families with furniture in each home.
 We provide furniture to new arrivals through donations from the community.
 An organization or church can ‘adopt a room’ in the family’s home and collect furniture for the room that is chosen to adopt.
 Once the furniture is collected, STVCC will deliver it to the families.

-If you are interested in adopting a room, please send your organization’s information to Marissa Nalley at email@example.com.
+If you are interested in adopting a room, please send your organization’s information to Veronica Parsamova at firstname.lastname@example.org

 Providing English Classes!